-The Zoo is home to two sea lions, Lily and her male offspring, Bob, born in June 2017.
-Born in 2009, Lily was found stranded on a beach in Los Angeles County and rehabilitated at the Marine Mammal Care Center at Fort MacArthur in San Pedro, California.
+Seneca Park Zoo is home to four sea lions, three females and one male.
+Lily, the oldest female, was born in 2009.
+She was found stranded on a beach in Los Angeles County and rehabilitated at the Marine Mammal Care Center at Fort MacArthur in San Pedro, California.
 Her male offspring, Bob, was born here at the Zoo in June 2017.
 Females Mary Lou and Daley came to the Zoo in November 2017 from SeaWorld Orlando.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 The California sea lion is a protected species throughout its range.
 Sea lions are known to damage fishing gear and steal or destroy fish, but can get caught or killed through this type of behavior.
 Despite conflicts with commercial and sport fisheries, the population continues to survive.

 California sea lions live on offshore rocks and beaches on the Pacific west coast of North America from British Columbia to the coast of Mexico.